FlatFilers/demo-agent/src/documents/dynamicDocument.md

-# Try Dynamic Configuration
+# Dynamically build your Spaces as they're created

 ---

 To work with data in Flatfile, you'll first need to create and then configure a Space.

-Your business needs will determine how many Spaces you'll need, you'll likely need more than one.
+Your business needs will determine how many Spaces you'll need, but you'll likely need more than one.

-Dynamic configurations make it easy to create new Spaces that are ready to go with your pre-configured specifications.
+Dynamic configurations make it easy to create new Spaces that are ready to go with your pre-configured specifications.\
+You can even use the context of their creation to configure Spaces differently.

 ## Making this Space